FilippoMB/TCK_AE/README.md

 #### Train TCK (MATLAB)

 Run the matlab script [TCK/main.m](https://github.com/FilippoMB/TCK_AE/blob/master/TCK/main.m) to compute TCK on the blood data.
+The computed kernel **K** can be divided in 4 parts: *K_trtr*, the similarities among the elements of the training set, *K_tete*, the similarities among elements of the test set, *K_trte* and *K_tetr*, the similarities between elements of the training set and test set.

-TCK is first trained on the training data in `x.mat` and then used to classify the test data in `xte.mat` using a *k*NN classifier, with *k*=1.
+TCK is first trained on the training data in `x.mat` and then used to classify the test data in `xte.mat`.
+The classification is done on *K_trte* or *K_tetr* using a *k*NN classifier, with *k*=1.
 For example, we get the following classification results on the test:

 ```matlab
 ACC: 0.86932, F1: 0.7013, AUC: 0.77809
 ```
-The computed kernel **K** can be divided in 3 parts: *K_trtr*, the similarities among the elements of the training set, *K_tete*, the similarities among elements of the test set, *K_trte* the similarities between elements of the training set and test set.
-A visualization of *K_tete* is returned.
+A visualization of *K_tete* is also returned.
 <img src="./imgs/tck_kernel.png" width="200" height="200">

 We can see that the matrix has a block structure: the first larger block on the diagonal are the similarities between MTS of class 1, the second smaller block is relative to the elements of class 2.
-Results are saved in [/Data/TCK_data.mat](https://github.com/FilippoMB/TCK_AE/blob/master/Data/TCK_data.mat).
+Results are saved in [/Data/TCK_data.mat](https://github.com/FilippoMB/TCK_AE/blob/master/Data/TCK_data.mat) and they are used in the next section to train the dkAE.

 ------
 #### Train the dkAE with TCK (Python)